 Take advantage of early payment discounts.
 If you don’t know whether your supplier offers them, ask.

 If you’re short on cash but need to restock inventory, an inventory loan may be easier to get than a standard bank loan.
 That’s because lenders will look at your sales history, not just your credit score.

-Profits on paper may look nice, but good cash flow is the real indicator of a successful business.
-Being able to maintain it will improve your credibility … and your ability to take your business to wherever you want it to go.
+Paper profits may look nice, but good cash flow is the real indicator of a successful business.
+Being able to maintain it will improve your credibility … and your ability to take your business wherever you want it to go.